PostHog/posthog.com/contents/blog/startup-data-stack.md

 The downside of this stage is that engineers start to get further away from the data important to them.
 They must learn the modern data stack tools or rely on the data team for insights.
 The analytics tools set up earlier become inaccurate, and are used less.
 This becomes a much larger issue in the next stage.

-## The series B and beyond data stack
+## The Series B and beyond data stack

 With a data team led by the head of data squarely in place, their goal is to empower engineers to evaluate the success of what they are building.
 They attempt to use their data stack to make this happen.